bhelfert/rootyphp/README.md

 ```
 ./gradlew clean installDist
 ```
+If your build fails with "unable to resolve class java.time.LocalDate" errors, your JAVA_HOME environment variable does not point to your Java SE 8 installation.

 ### Quick run with example data
 To generate the example table listed in Rootyphp's task description, just type into your command line: